United Airlines makes COVID-19 shots compulsory for U.S. employees | Business

 United Airlines Inc on Friday became the first U.S. airline to require all its domestic employees to be fully vaccinated against COVID-19.

+The Association of Flight Attendants, the union representing United flight attendants, backed the move.
+"There is now too much at risk to not ensure the safety and well-being of United Flight Attendants," the union said in a statement.
+"COVID-19 is a threat.
+There are proven strategies to mitigate that threat.
+Vaccination is necessary to end the pandemic and the health and economic harm it has caused."

-Chicago-based United had reached a deal with its pilot's union in May that does not make vaccination mandatory but provides extra pay to those who receive it.
+Chicago-based United had reached a deal with its pilots' union in May that does not make vaccination mandatory, but provides extra pay to those who receive it.
+Some other major industries like U.S. automakers have reinstated mask requirements but declined to mandate vaccines for employees.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)